cloud179200/outbox-comsumer-producer-services/P1-3_README.md

 # Outbox Pattern with PostgreSQL and Kafka (Docker-Based)

-> **📋 System Status**: [FULLY OPERATIONAL](SYSTEM-FULLY-OPERATIONAL.md) - All producers and consumers are healthy and working correctly.
+> **📋 System Status**: ✅ **FULLY OPERATIONAL** - All producers and consumers are healthy and working correctly.
+The system has been optimized with simplified topic structure (single "shared-events" topic), organized model architecture, environment variable-only configuration, and comprehensive testing capabilities.
+Latest test: 2000 messages processed successfully across 3 consumer groups with 100% success rate (July 24, 2025).

 This project implements the **Transactional Outbox Pattern** using PostgreSQL for reliable message delivery between producer and consumer services with Kafka as the message broker.
 The entire system is containerized using Docker for easy deployment and horizontal scaling.

 ## 🏗️ System Architecture

-The solution consists of two primary ASP.NET Core services with comprehensive data flow management:
+The solution consists of two primary ASP.NET Core services with comprehensive data flow management and organized model architecture:

 ### 📤 Producer Service (Outbox Pattern Implementation)